jjmpsp/jjmpsp.github.io/_tutorials/how-to-get-started-with-software-development.md

 Feeling your brain fry yet?
 Yeah it happens.
 But don't worry, we can help simplify our processes by building on our work.
 Why let us do a bunch of processes if a computer can do it for us?

+Programming languages are just a different set of tools for doing different jobs.
+It's like having a box of Lego, K-nex, and others right in front of you to get a job done.
+Want a solid structure to build a house?
+Use Lego.
+Want a structure which has gaps in it so you can build a bridge?
+Use K-nex.